-Look at all these shipping containers and forklifts and crap.
+Look at all these shipping containers and forklifts you can learn to use to get a job if you click here now.
 The real Port of Alexandria would collapse under this weight.
 Tony gets caught, but Jack is already in the truck, escaping.

 Jack calls Larry!
 Jack tells him he’s on “highway 236, exit 29.”
 236 is Duke Street, basically, so that’s not so implausible, but there’s not so much “exits” on 236 as there are “left and right turns.”